Becoming a Clinical Supervisor FAQs

 • Ensure the SVN’s training needs are reflected in team plans

-There are a number of benefits to becoming a clinical coach.
+There are a number of benefits to becoming a clinical supervisor/coach.

-1. It isn’t just the student who is learning: There’s nothing like a student questioning everyday routines in practice, to help you review and improve your own clinical skills.
-What’s more – you can also use the student’s access to the most up-to-date academic materials to help you improve patient care across the team.
+1. It isn’t just the student who is learning: There’s nothing like a student asking questions about professional practice, to help you review and improve your own clinical skills.

-2. Become a coaching and mentoring guru: Clinical coaching is a great avenue for Continuing Professional Development (CPD), a move from a clinical focus to coaching and mentoring skills, which may pave the way to formal qualifications.
+2. Become a coaching and mentoring guru: Clinical supervision is a great avenue for Continuing Professional Development (CPD).
+It is a move from a clinical focus to coaching and mentoring skills, which may pave the way to formal qualifications or even a teaching role in the future.

 5. The feel good factor: It’s rewarding to be able to use your skills and expertise to help the next generation of nurses achieve career success.